SuB1X-Coin/documentation/guides/wallet_upgrade.md

-# Rupaya wallet upgrade guide
+# SUB1X wallet upgrade guide

 It is recommended that you upgrade your wallets (local or MasterNode ones) as soon as a new version is released.
 This ensures that the consensus across the decentralized network and improvements.
 These are crucial for the success of the project.
 Non upgraded wallets will be banned by the other nodes in the network at certain block thresholds.
 This will eliminate the node from the network and cause lost rewards and ban expire delays.